sitespeedio/sitespeed.io/docs/documentation/browsertime/configuration/config.md

   --firefox.preference             Extra command line arguments to pass Firefox preferences by the format key:value To add multiple preferences, repeat --firefox.preference once per argument.
-  --firefox.includeResponseBodies  Include response bodies in HAR  [choices: "none", "all", "html"] [default: "none"] --firefox.acceptInsecureCerts    Accept insecure certs  [boolean] --firefox.collectMozLog          Collect the MOZ HTTP log  [boolean]
+  --firefox.includeResponseBodies  Include response bodies in HAR  [choices: "none", "all", "html"] [default: "none"] --firefox.acceptInsecureCerts    Accept insecure certs  [boolean] --firefox.windowRecorder         Use the internal compositor-based Firefox window recorder to emit PNG files for each frame that is a meaningful change.
+The PNG output will further be merged into a variable frame rate video for analysis.
+Use this instead of ffmpeg to record a video (you still need the --video flag).  [boolean] [default: false]
+  --firefox.collectMozLog          Collect the MOZ HTTP log  [boolean]

 selenium